Riyatomar14/keyword/README.md

 #*QRNG*-Quantum random number generators (QRNGs) are a special case of TRNG (  True random number generators ), that generate randomness by measuring quantum processes, which are, by nature non-deterministic.

 #*PRNG( Pseudo random number generators )*-computer follows the given instructions blindly and is therefore completely predictable.
-It is not possible to generate truly random numbers from deterministic thing like computers so PRNG is a technique developed to generate random numbers using a computer(**RANDOMNESS**)
+It is not possible to generate truly random numbers from deterministic thing like computers so PRNG is a technique developed to generate random numbers using a computer(**RANDOMNESS**).A pseudo-random number generator (PRNG) is a program written for, and used in, probability and statistics applications when large quantities of random digits are needed.

-26.Company only make silicon chip a.*taiwan* b.*intel* c.*samsung*
+26.Company only make silicon chip(SoCs)

+a.*taiwan*     b.*intel*     c.*samsung*

 27.**Cryptography**-secure information and communication